derekgroh/chef-web-docs/chef_master/source/resource_windows_ad_join.rst

 ``ou_path``
    **Ruby Type:** String

    The path to the Organizational Unit where the host will be placed.
+This needs to be presented in Distingished Name format Example: ``'OU=testOU,DC=domain,DC=Domain,DC=com'``.
+A default container like Computers are represented with ``'CN=Computers'``.

 ``reboot``
    **Ruby Type:** Symbol | **Default Value:** ``:immediate``